ashokdahal/BigData-and-Cloud-Computing-For-Hazards/README.md

 ### Content
-The course explains the concepts of data cubes, EO cloud platforms and open science by applying them to a typical EO workflow from data discovery, data processing up to sharing the results in an open and FAIR (Findable, Accessible, Interoperable, Reusable) way.
-An engaging mixture of videos, animated content, lectures, hands-on exercises and quizzes transmits the content.
+The course explains the concepts of data cubes, EO cloud platforms and their use for natural hazard monitoring and mapping.

 ```mermaid
 flowchart LR